GNS-Science/nzshm-documentation/docs/components/nshm_kororaa_apigw.md

 ```

-#### deployment manual configuration
+#### DNS and SSL manual configuration

-There are a few manula steps to complete because DNS hosting for GNS is handled in-house.
-The public facing api URl `nshm-api-test.gns.cri.nz` is run by the AWS API Gateway service layer.
+There are a few manual steps to complete because DNS hosting for GNS is handled in-house.
+The public facing api URL `nshm-api-test.gns.cri.nz` is run by the AWS API Gateway service layer.
 This requires an SSL certificate, which must be validated by GNS DNS.
 The setup steps are:

-  - use AWS Console/Certificate Manager to create sn SSL certificaate request e.g. for `nshm-api-test.gns.cri.nz`.
+  - use **AWS Console/Certificate Manager** to create an SSL certificate request e.g. for `nshm-api-test.gns.cri.nz`.

-  - pass the CNAME details ot itsupport and ask them to setup the SSL CNAME validation entry.
+  - pass the CNAME details to IT support and ask them to setup the SSL CNAME validation entry.

   - run `sls create_domain --stage test` which will configure the new API gateway mapping for the lambda

+  - using **AWS Console/API Gateway/Custom domain names** to get the cloudfront address that the gateway is mapped to (e.g. `d1g45pget0a502.cloudfront.net`).
+Ask IT support to add a new CNAME entry mapping the GNS DNS name to `.cloudfront.net`.

+Note these manual steps are needed only once for each domain host.
+Additonal mappings may now be added freely.